 Have you ever noticed those bright yellow signs that say “caution” or “slippery surface” plopped in the middle of a store’s floor after it has been mopped or a spill occurred?
 As much as we may want to feel it’s only because the store owner cares about their customers, it also protects them from potential insurance claims and personal injury lawsuits.

 Louisiana Premises Liability Law

-A Louisiana Premises Liability Law requires all property owners and facility managers to provide safe conditions for visitors.
-When that doesn’t happen and/or adequate notice isn’t present to inform visitors of a hazard, a person injured because of such conditions may be entitled to financial compensation for related medical expenses, rehabilitation costs, lost wages and certain other non-economic damages.
+Louisiana Premises Liability Law requires all property owners and facility managers to provide safe conditions for visitors.
+When that doesn’t happen and/or adequate notice isn’t present to inform visitors of a hazard, a person injured because of such conditions may be entitled to financial compensation for related medical expenses, rehabilitation costs, lost wages, and certain other non-economic damages.